-When all outstanding ACP transactions are complete, the SoC asserts AINACTS.
+When ACP is present and all outstanding ACP transactions are complete, the SoC asserts AINACTS.
 When AINACTS has been asserted, the SoC must not assert ARVALIDS, AWVALIDS, or WVALIDS.

 When the L2 completes the outstanding transactions for the AXI, or CHI, interface then STANDBYWFIL2 asserts to indicate that the L2 memory system is idle.